 COVID-19 Precautions: Patients

 - Before being admitted as patients to Cornerstone of Recovery, all potential admissions are screened using guidelines set forth by the Centers for Disease Control, in order to reduce the likelihood that an incoming patient has been exposed to COVID-19.
-This screening consists of questions specifically related to their recent travels, geographic location, contact with individuals known to have tested positive for COVID-19, any symptoms of COVID-19, etc. Any individual who responds positively to any of these questions is referred to our Director of Medical Services for further determination of their suitability for admission.
+This screening consists of questions specifically related to their recent travels, geographic location, contact with individuals known to have tested positive for COVID-19, any symptoms of COVID-19, etc.

 - All new admissions are met in the parking lot upon arrival by staff members who conduct a temperature screening to ensure that the individual’s temperature is near normal and below 100.4 degrees.
 Family members or others accompanying the patient are not allowed into the building.
 The patient’s belongings are searched and are heat treated for a variety of reasons related to the safety of our facility.